oranav/i9300_emmc_toolbox/README.md

 This is the preferred method, as your device will no longer suffer from the eMMC bug.

 * First option: use a patched kernel as described [here](https://forum.xda-developers.com/showpost.php?p=37936242&postcount=72).
 Once you obtained mmcram.bin, strip it to contain only the firmware: `dd if=mmcram.bin of=0xf7.bin bs=4K skip=64 count=32`.
 * Second option: dump using download mode.
-You need sboot XXELLA since the shellcode is compiled against it.
+You're adviced to use sboot XXELLA since the shellcode is only guaranteed to work against it, but your mileage may vary.
 Enter download mode on your device, then run `exploit/sboot_exploit.py --shellcode shellcode/dump_fw.bin -o 0xf7.bin`.

 #### Obtaining the firmware from your bricked device (0xF1)